z505/GoLazarus/README.md

 ## For now, some notes

+How to compile a go exe?
+Idea: compile go code first, then allow lazarus to build the project after go code is compiled.
+When user hits F9 or compile button, AddHandlerOnLazarusBuilding should be the way to make an event that is fired to first compile go code.
+Then add messages to the status window compiling the go code using IDEMsgIntf unit.

-Extend the Lazarus IDE with code tools and lazideintf
+Extend the Lazarus IDE with Codetools, IDEMsgIntf, and Lazideintf units

-In lazideintf is the ability to detect compilation of fpc code (after, before):
+In lazideintf is the ability to detect compilation of fpc code (before, after):
 * after compile: LazarusIDE.AddHandlerOnProjectBuildingFinished(@MyEvent);
 * ide after build: LazarusIDE.AddHandlerOnLazarusBuildingFinished(@MyEvent);
 * before compile: AddHandlerOnLazarusBuilding
 * lihtProjectBuilding, lihtProjectBuildingFinished is a TLazarusIDEHandlerType

 Add golang compilation messages using:
 ```
 unit IDEMsgIntf;
 ...